 Each year, the Government gives schools an allocation of money to enhance the support of children from families that may have difficult financial circumstances.
-This includes supporting the child with Free School Meals.
+This includes supporting the children with Free School Meals.

 - To subsidise school trips